json-schema-form/angular-schema-form/docs/extending.md

 Useful directives
 -----------------
-TODO: more indepth about schema-validate and sf-messages
+TODO: more in depth about schema-validate and sf-messages